Camping Kettle Choices: Top Picks for Your Next Adventure

 - No need for open fire or gas stove

-- Convenient for quick hot drinks
+- Handy for quick coffee breaks

-- Useful in areas with fire restrictions
+- Great in places with fire restrictions

 How do you safely use a camping kettle on an open fire?

-- Keep the handle away from flames
+- Keep the handle out of the flames

-- Use heat-resistant gloves when handling
+- Use heat-resistant gloves when you grab it

 What’s the difference between a camping kettle and a regular kettle?